guardian/frontend/docs/03-dev-howtos/18-apply-the-special-report-tone.md

 The following doc explains how to make that happen.

 1. Find out the id of the tag where we need the special report tone.
 For example "news/series/panama-papers".
-2. Replace <NEW-SPECIAL-TAG> with the string of the special tag and run this code on a python REPL:
+2. Replace <NEW-SPECIAL-TAG> with the id of the special tag and run this code on a python REPL:
 ```
 import hashlib
 tag = "<NEW-SPECIAL-TAG>"